 Assessment and Continuous Monitoring Considerations

-Continuous monitoring is the foundation of FedRAMP compliance for SaaS providers after their original authorization.
-Systems must keep their security posture strong throughout their lifecycle.
+Continuous monitoring is the backbone of FedRAMP compliance after your initial certification.
+Your system must hold its security posture throughout its lifecycle.

 FedRAMP Vulnerability Scanning Requirements